Skip to main content

 Background

-Soil testing conducted in preparation for the proposed renovation of Conway field revealed contamination in the soil requiring Conway Park’s closure.
+Soil testing conducted in preparation of the proposed renovation of Conway field revealed contamination in the soil requiring Conway Park’s closure.
 Samples taken at various locations and depths identified contamination including lead and PCBs, some of which exceeded regulatory limits.
 The Site is now managed under the Massachusetts Contingency Plan and is also regulated under both the MCP and EPA’s Toxic Substances Control Act (TSCA).

 For more information or to sign up for the Conway Park email list, visit www.somervillema.gov/conwayfield